hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/7-Networking/5-Configure time service clients.md

 nano /etc/chrony.conf
 ```

-we should comment the line that starts with: pool....
+we should `comment` the line: pool 2.centos.pool.ntp.org iburst

 and add the server ip address:

 ```bash